-Defy Epoxy Fortified Wood Stain is a MPI “green” certified exterior stain that protects wood from the damaging effects of weather.
-The “Epoxy” is not like an traditional epoxy that goes on a garage floor but rather a synthetic epoxy resin that penetrates deep into the pores of the wood.
-This epoxy resin hardens inside the wood creating a weather proof barrier that prevents water damage and UV graying.
+Defy Epoxy Fortified Wood Stain is an MPI “green” certified exterior stain that protects wood from the damaging effects of weather.
+The “Epoxy” is not like a traditional epoxy that goes on a garage floor but rather a synthetic epoxy resin that penetrates deep into the pores of the wood.
+This epoxy resin hardens inside the wood creating a weather-proof barrier that prevents water damage and UV graying.

 Defy Epoxy Wood Stain can be used on all types of unfinished exterior fencing, decking, and wood structures/homes.

 – Defy Epoxy in the Light Walnut color added a rich semi-transparent look to the natural grain.
 The Light Walnut color was a medium brown with a slight hint of red.
 Our 300-foot deck attained a nice “mahogany” look to it after drying.

 Preventing UV Graying at 2 Year Mark: 9

 – We tested the Defy Epoxy for 2.5 years.
 When evaluating the deck we would say that 90% of the original color remained on the vertical railings and 80% remained on the horizontal flooring.

 Wear/Tear and Peeling: 7.5

 – The Defy Epoxy did well on 75% of the deck when it comes to wearing/peeling.
 There were zero issues with the verticals but there was some wear/tear on the flooring.
 It is noted that this deck is used for everyday access into the home.
 This is acceptable in our opinion and other related stains have shown wearing in high traffic areas.